How to Install Google Chrome Web Browser on CentOS 7

 Google Chrome is the most widely used web browser in the world.
 It is fast, easy to use and secure browser built for the modern web.

-This tutorial teaches how to install Google Chrome web browser on CentOS 7.
+This tutorial explains how to install the Google Chrome web browser on CentOS 7.
 The same instructions apply for any RHEL based distribution, including Fedora and Scientific Linux.